jakwakwa/jakwakwa/README.md

-# Hi there 👋, I'm Jaco
+# Hi there 👋, I'm Jacob

 ## I'm a Frontend Developer ( with geniune UI/UX design skills included 🦄 )